openpubkey/openpubkey/docs/pktoken.md

 #### Audience-Commitment

-Machine identity OpenID Connect ID Token issuance flows typically allow the identity requesting the ID Token to specify any value for the audience `aud`.
-Most machine identity flows do not use a `nonce`, so we must repurpose the `aud` value to commit to the identity's public key.
+Machine identity ID Token issuance flows typically allow the identity requesting the ID Token to specify any value for the audience `aud`.
+Most machine identity flows do not use a `nonce`.
+To support OpenPubkey we use the `aud` in exactly the same way as the `nonce` commitment:

-Our example PK Token uses a *audience-commitment* to bind the identity's public key `upk` to the ID Token.
-That is, the `aud` value in the payload commits to the user's public key.
-We use the `aud` in exactly the same way as the `nonce` commitment:

 ```ascii
 nonce = SHA3(